 Physical fitness is very important in today's world.
 Everyone is enjoying the benefits of greater strength and feeling better.
 Exercise keeps your body strong and healthy.

 Can I take part in vigorous physical activity?

 Yes.
-In the past, it was thought that people with kidney disease would not be able to join in vigorous activity.
-We know now that patients who decide to follow an exercise program are stronger and have more energy.
+People who decide to follow an exercise program are stronger and have more energy.

 How does exercise benefit me?

 With exercise, it becomes easier to get around, do your necessary tasks and still have some energy left over for other activities you enjoy.

 In addition to increased energy, other benefits from exercise may include: